 The overall result is that only a tiny portion of the global dermatology patient-base can be reached cost-effectively and efficiently.

 In order to facilitate remote skin disease diagnosis, the use of software is required to acquire and share images in real-time and ideally, by the patients themselves.
-This software enables patients to take their own medical sub-skin images with their mobile, tablet or laptop cameras, and securely share it with doctors.
-Crucially, dermatoscope images can also be used with the technology to improve diagnosis accuracy.
+This software enables patients to take their medical sub-skin images with their mobile, tablet or laptop cameras, and securely share it with doctors.
+Crucially, dermatoscopy images can also be used with the technology to improve diagnostic accuracy.

 The service, RDI (Remote Diagnostic Imaging) is available in two modes: RT (Real-Time) and SAF (Store-and-Forward).
 RT provides remote real-time examination of the patient’s sub-skin by a clinician.
 SAF enables the patient to snap and forward the sub-skin images to the clinician for assessment.
 A non-clinician staff member at a clinic can also help the patient to take the images and forward them to a skin specialist.
 This remote imaging diagnostics can save significant time and money for both doctors and patients.
 By providing a more convenient service to their patients, doctors can also boost their practice revenue.

 The embeddable version of the technology, AMI (Absorbed Multispectral Imaging) is available in a licence or co-creation form.
 It can be embedded in OEM devices, equipment and machines.